History of the Spa in Dolný Smokovec

-The town of Vysoké Tatry, the local part of Dolný Smokovec has a rich spa history, and the fact that it is a settlement with several older spa hotels is related to this.
-It is a treatment settlement specializing in children's tuberculosis (bone and lung).
-The impetus for its foundation was given in 1881 by the Kežmar teacher Jozef Bohuš, who tried to build an affordable student tourist home near Starý Smokovec.
-Lack of capital thwarted his efforts.
-The unfinished building was taken over and other plots were bought by the Kežmarská banková participation company, which turned the settlement into a resort for the Hungarian aristocracy.
-The oldest period of construction is characterized by half-timbered aristocratic summer houses.
+The town of Vysoké Tatry, specifically the local part Dolný Smokovec, has a rich spa history, which is also reflected in the fact that it is a settlement with several older spa hotels.
+It is a treatment settlement specializing in childhood tuberculosis (bone and pulmonary).
+The initiative for its founding in 1881 came from Kežmarok teacher Jozef Bohuš, who attempted to build an affordable student tourist home near Starý Smokovec.
+A lack of capital thwarted his efforts.
+The unfinished building was taken over, and additional land purchased, by the Kežmarok Banking Joint-Stock Company, which transformed the settlement into a resort for the Hungarian aristocracy.
+The earliest construction period is characterized by half-timbered noble summer residences.

-The first larger hotel (now Vila Kollár) was built in 1889.
-All of these buildings with a wooden chapel from 1890 were designed by the architect Gedeon Majunke from Spišskosobot.
-During the First World War, there was a military hospital here, since then the settlement has remained in the service of the health service.
-Tuberculosis children occupied the buildings emptied by the army.
-According to the projects of the architect J. Marek, a modern hospital with an internal and surgical pavilion was built in 1931, which is still the central object of the complex.
-The Pod Lesom housing estate also belongs to Dolný Smokovec.
-After 2005, however, the spa-therapeutic nature began to decline, and today leisure recreation, hiking, and winter sports come to the fore.
+The first larger hotel (today’s Vila Kollár) was built in 1889.
+All these buildings, together with the wooden chapel from 1890, were designed by the architect Gedeon Majunke from Spišská Sobota.
+During World War I, a military sanatorium was located here, and since then the settlement has remained in the service of healthcare.
+The buildings vacated by the army were occupied by children with tuberculosis.
+In 1931, based on designs by architect J. Marek, a modern sanatorium with internal medicine and surgical pavilions was built, which remains the central building of the complex to this day.
+The housing estate Pod Lesom also belongs to Dolný Smokovec.
+After 2005, however, the spa and treatment character began to decline, and today leisure recreation, hiking, and winter sports are coming to the forefront.

 Gedeon Majunke

-He designed half-timbered and log buildings for Dolný Smokovec.
-In the style of neoclassicism combined with neo-renaissance and secession, he designed administrative and school buildings, villas and family houses for the cities of Spiš.
-He restored some of the local mansions, he is the author of several tombstones in the Spiš cemeteries, gardens and parks were created according to his designs.
-Although he also held the traditional position of commander of the volunteer fire department in his hometown, he was more focused on its modernization.
-It was very important to him that electricity be introduced in Spišská Sobota, thanks to him one of the first steam sawmills in our country worked here.
-However, he devoted most of his life energy to the High Tatras, where extensive construction began after the opening of the Košice-Bohumín railway.
-He applied his knowledge from alpine tourist centers in the design of resorts, cottages, spas, social and hospitality facilities, and romantic churches.
-He always started from a specific environment, he composed buildings into it in a considerate, unobtrusive way.
+For Dolný Smokovec, he designed half-timbered and log buildings.
+In a style combining Neoclassicism with Neo-Renaissance and Art Nouveau, he designed administrative and school buildings, villas, and family houses for the towns of the Spiš region.
+He restored several local manor houses, authored a number of tombstones in Spiš cemeteries, and gardens and parks were created according to his designs.
+In his hometown he also held the traditional position of commander of the voluntary fire brigade, but he focused more on its modernization.
+He cared greatly about introducing electric power in Spišská Sobota, and thanks to him one of the first steam sawmills in the country operated there.
+However, he devoted the greatest part of his life’s energy to the High Tatras, where extensive construction began after the opening of the Košice–Bohumín railway.
+He applied knowledge gained from Alpine tourist resorts to the design of holiday resorts, mountain huts, spa, social and hospitality facilities, as well as romantically styled churches.
+He always started from the specific character of the environment, integrating buildings into it sensitively and unobtrusively.
 He preferred natural materials resistant to possible climatic influences.
-That was the only way he could start building Téry's cottage.
+Only in this way could he embark on the construction of Téry’s Hut.